HKPolyU-UAV/TOF-VIO/README.md

 ```

 ### Evaluation
-TUM scripts can be used to evaluate the result, the following are the exported of rosbag result:
+TUM scripts can be used to evaluate the result, the following are the exported results:
 | Handheld test | UAV test |
 | ------------- | ------------- |
 | <img src="files/HH.png" width="300">  | <img src="files/UAV.png" width="300">  |